 Magic Fountains at Placa Espanya

-Kim: The magic fountains at placa espanya are very impressive.
-It’s a water-show with music, and colors.
-Simply beautiful.
-It’s always crowded, and the metro is packed when you drive back to the city center.
-I would recommend you to visit the neighborhood of Poble Sec instead, which is left-hand of the Magic Fountain.
-Here you find many bars, and restaurants as well for a good price.
+I would recommend you visit the neighborhood of Poble Sec, known for Mossèn Costa instead, which is left-hand of the Magic Fountain.
+Here you find many bars and restaurants as well for a good price.

 Accommodation – Where to Stay in Barcelona

 Especially for Barcelona it can be tough to decide in which area you would like to sleep.
-Therefore we want to give you a little insight view on which neighborhood is recommended to stay at, and which districts are more for the tourist inside the box!
+Therefore we want to give you a little insight view on which neighborhood is recommended to stay in, and which districts are more for the tourist inside the box!

 Read: the best guide on where to stay in Barcelona as first-time visitor